 Please note that the above-mentioned itinerary information is purely indicative and can likely modify during the trekking by your Guide, who has the authority to make such changes if it is deemed necessary (due to safety concerns, etc.).
 Every effort will be made to keep to the scheduled itinerary.
 However, as this is an adventure travel in remote mountain regions and at high altitude, we are not able to fully guarantee it as it is necessary to take into consideration each situation as it occurs and consequently to adapt the program in its best way.
 Elements such as weather conditions, health conditions of a group member, unexpected natural disasters, among others, can all contribute to changes in the scheduled itinerary.

-Please check the degrees of difficulty while choosing a trekking trip with WILD YAK EXPEDITIONS.
-The majority of the itineraries proposed in our trekking programs are in remote areas of the Himalaya and at high altitude, mostly higher than the Alps.
+Please check the degrees of difficulty while choosing a Trekking with WILD YAK EXPEDITIONS.
+The majority of the itineraries proposed in our Trekking Programs are in remote areas of the Himalaya and at high altitude, mostly higher than the Alps.
 A good physical condition is necessary to appreciate the whole richness of this adventure.

-Assistant guide: Our assistant guide also has a government license but must work as an assistant guide during some time to become a company approved Guide.
-He assists the Guide with all the essential duties, ensuring the safety and checking that the performance of the group runs smoothly.
-He is equipped with an emergency first aid kit and walks along with the members to monitor the group.
+Our Assistant Guide: Our Assistant Guide also has a government license but must work as an assistant guide during some time to become a company approved Guide.
+He assists the Guide with all the essential duties, ensuring the safety and checking that the performance of the Group runs smoothly.
+He is equipped with an emergency first aid kit and walks along with the members to monitor the Group.

-Porters: WILD YAK EXPEDITIONS has it own reliable porters.
+Our Porters: WILD YAK EXPEDITIONS has its own reliable porters.
 It is their responsibility to carry your luggage during the trekking with proper handling standards.

 WILD YAK EXPEDITIONS is very concerned about the porters.
 We support and respect the porters' rights and have high standards to make sure that they treated well.
 We pay them a fair salary, including a bonus and providing them with good food allowances, clothes, shoes, sunglasses and medical insurances.

-Kathmandu: We stay at a 4****Star hotel on a sharing basis, including breakfasts.
+Kathmandu: We stay at 4-star Boutique Hotels on a sharing basis, including breakfasts.
 Depending on availability, single rooms can be booked upon request at an additional cost.
-All dinners served in excellent restaurants in town where you can enjoy various types of cuisine, from the typical Nepali, Thai, and even steaks and Italian meals.
+All dinners are served in excellent restaurants in town where you can enjoy various types of cuisine, from the typical Nepali, Thai, and even steaks and Italian meals.
 Each restaurant has been screen by WILD YAK EXPEDITIONS representatives to ensure that it is of suitable quality for our guests.

 During Trekking: We stay in the lodges (small traditional mountain guesthouses) that are recommended by WILD YAK EXPEDITIONS as per defined itinerary destination.
 Please be aware that single rooms are not available.
 Though there are blankets available at the lodges, we recommend bringing your sleeping bag, as the sleeping rooms are not heated, but the dining hall will be heated in most of the lodge every evening.
 Showers are available at the majority of lodges at an extra cost.
-Please note that majority of the lodges the toilets are common, except in few of them where we provide you with attached rooms on available on resting days or acclimatization day in Namche, to enjoy a shower.
+Please note that majority of the lodges the toilets are common, except in few of them where we provide you with attached rooms (if available), in particular at Namche and Lukla in order to fully enjoy your rest day with a shower.